-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+Yes, the information in this section must be updated for this upcoming fiscal year.
+I understand that I must click "Save" to save any changes.

-Briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.
+No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.

-NOTE: Please do not include activities or expenses associated with any other FMCSA grant program.
+Answer the questions about your grant activities and briefly describe the State's commercial motor vehicle (CMV) enforcement program funded by the MCSAP grant.
+Please do not include activities or expenses associated with any other FMCSA grant program.